jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 In QS_AllTablesBySize.sql now use nolock instead of readpast to correct deadlocks caused by Spotlight. | SOSSE-5770 Corrected sourc of "Error retrieving data: ClientConnectIssue: Exception of type 'System.OutOfMemoryException' was thrown " in the Wait Events drilldown when selecting a custom date | SOSSE-5699
 When configuring an alarm from the Configure \| Alarms dialog, the 'Alarm Requires Acknowledgement' option is now visible for the Factory Settings template. | SOSSE-5675

-SCOM - robustify the code around calling waffle and NTLM for a customer that is getting repeated 401 http errors | SOSSE-5429
+Spotlight Management Pack for Scom - tightened the code around calling waffle and NTLM for a customer getting repeated 401 http errors. | SOSSE-5429
 Corrected a problem where the Auto Update failure Alarm can now be cleared after the Auto Update facility has been disabled. | SOSSE-5176

 As a developer I want a complete RESTful Web-API | SOSSE-5167